georgeroubie/Angular-CookiebarUtility/README.md

-# Angular-CookiebarUtility
+# Description

-jQuery free Angular Cookiebar Utility
+This is a jQuery free Angular Cookiebar Utility